-The Architectural Conservation and Rehabilitation program at Polytechnic University of Puerto Rico prepares leaders in the documentation, technology, and conservation of historic structures, sites, and neighborhoods to protect our built environment and heritage.
+The Master in Architectural Conservation and Rehabilitation (M.ARCO) at Polytechnic University of Puerto Rico prepares leaders in the documentation, technology, and conservation of historic structures, sites, and neighborhoods to protect our built environment and heritage.

 At Polytechnic University of Puerto Rico´s the Master in Architectural Conservation and Rehabilitation, we encourage individuals from diverse backgrounds and offer them the opportunity to learn about the field of preservation in one of the oldest countries in the New World.
 Puerto Rico’s rich built environment – resulting from its five hundred years of architectural heritage – will serve as a laboratory, providing myriad opportunities to experience historic preservation first-hand.